zolbayars/asuu.me/README.md

   * Upvote, Downvote an answer
   * If not anonymous, the user information for (question, answer, comment)
 * User ranks
+  * Users can accumulate points by answering question

 #### v1.1
 * Question detail page